 Revenue from our wholesale customers has decreased by more than 50% since 2000.
-If this trend continues, it would have a material adverse effect on our financial condition.
+If this trend continues, it could have a material adverse effect on our financial condition.

 Our revenue from wholesale customers has decreased from approximately \$348.9 million in 2000, to \$260.1 million in 2001 and \$159.6 million in 2002, or 54.3% over the past two years.
 We have realized a decrease in revenue over the last two years due to the licensing out of our kids business in the first quarter of 2002, cautious purchasing by department store buyers in response to lower consumer spending and higher allowances, a decrease in the number of locations in which our product is sold, the promotional environment at retailers and decreased sales in Asia.
-If this trend continues, it will materially affect our financial condition.
+If this trend continues, it may materially affect our financial condition, unless we can offset this trend with revenues from other segments.